Please click here for our primary site for students in grade 8 and younger, including elementary school students!

 Even at tournaments offering a dedicated middle school division, middle school teams have the option to compete in the JV Division if they want a shot at qualifying for the JV National Championships in the National History Bowl.

-As of 2018-2019, there is no separate Elementary School Division in the National History Bowl, though this will likely be started in subsequent years.
-Elementary School teams are permitted to compete in the National History Bowl’s Middle School Division, and Elementary School students are also welcome to compete on National History Bowl teams with 6th-8th graders from the same school in all cases.
+As of 2018-2019, there is no separate Elementary School Division in the National History Bowl at Regionals, though there is at Nationals.
+At regionals, Elementary School teams are permitted to compete in the National History Bowl’s Middle School Division, and Elementary School students are also welcome to compete on National History Bowl teams with 6th-8th graders from the same school in all cases.
 Additionally at public schools that are non-magnet middle schools (or otherwise selective, even if done on a lottery system), students at feeder elementary schools can play on the teams of the middle schools that they typically feed into.
-Note that this is not permitted in the US Academic Bowl, however, as that has a separate Elementary Division.
+Note that this is not permitted in the US Academic Bowl, however.
+Otherwise, all students competing on a National History Bowl team must attend the same school or homeschool association (or otherwise form teams per our homeschool team formation rules).

 For further questions or more information on the Middle School History Bowl, please email firstname.lastname@example.org